joesb/helios360/content/handbook/why/you-need-a-cdo.md

 Customers want something done to achieve something specific — they want a particular outcome, to get what they're paying for.
 The delivery processes are the means of enabling that.

-[Tom Willmot](https://www.linkedin.com/in/tomwillmot/){target=_blank rel="noreferrer nofollow ugc noopener"}, CEO of [Human Made](https://humanmade.com/){target=_blank rel="noreferrer ugc noopener"}, talks of how easy it is for a business to focus on strictly following delivery processes.
+[Tom Willmot](https://www.linkedin.com/in/tomwillmot/){target=_blank rel="noreferrer nofollow noopener"}, CEO of [Human Made](https://humanmade.com/){target=_blank rel="noreferrer noopener"}, talks of how easy it is for a business to focus on strictly following delivery processes.
 Effective delivery practices enable scaling — Human Made was able to take on into 7-figure client projects as their systems became more robust and comprehensive.
 But it's easy to see the process as the end in itself and, in doing so, lose sight of the outcomes that are the actual goal.

-At [Syde](https://syde.com/){target=_blank rel="noreferrer ugc noopener"}, CEO [Alex Frison](https://www.linkedin.com/in/alexfrison/){target=_blank rel="noreferrer nofollow ugc noopener"} is very clear that project management processes are important but can get too extreme.
+At [Syde](https://syde.com/){target=_blank rel="noreferrer noopener"}, CEO [Alex Frison](https://www.linkedin.com/in/alexfrison/){target=_blank rel="noreferrer nofollow noopener"} is very clear that project management processes are important but can get too extreme.
 Instead, he says, a delivery director needs to be pragmatic and make space for common sense.

 Jake Goldman calls this *delivery jazz* — those essential delivery systems and practices provide a solid, confident foundation for creativity and agility, creating room for experts to lean into their expertise, adapting to context and applying innovation to tackle the specific needs.